venmo/VENSeparatorView/README.md

                                                                                delegate:self];
 ```

-At the end of your data source's ```tableView:cellForRowAtIndexPath:``` method apply separators to the UITableViewCell with the VENSeparatorTableViewCellProvider's ```applySeparatorsToCell:atIndexPath:inTableView:height:```
+At the end of your data source's ```tableView:cellForRowAtIndexPath:``` method apply separators to the UITableViewCell with the VENSeparatorTableViewCellProvider's ```applySeparatorsToCell:atIndexPath:inTableView:cellHeight:```

 ```
 - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath